 Projects should be planned, designed, and delivered to full expectations.
 Depending on the project, if they are using their own expertise, knowledge and products then ideally they should be able to commit to a fixed fee installation.
 The number of projects I've seen go in from other IT firms where parts have been forgotten, or timescales have been underestimated - and then a large bill is handed to the client is far too often.

-To sum it up, you should find that Outsourcing works out to be generally cheaper than employing someone either full time or part time.
+To sum it up, outsourcing can work out to be more affordable than employing someone directly.
 Many of the costs behind employing someone are hidden, whereas the costs for Outsourcing should be simple and known ahead of time.

 Be sure to check out the links below for other articles we've produced around the cost for IT Support.